Italian domestic Goddess Dominique Rizzo brings the spirit of Easter

-In the spirit of Easter, enjoy these recipes that will keep you fortified and Easter ready for the four-day respite from the real world of work, work, work.
+Enjoy these recipes that will keep you fortified and Easter ready for the four-day respite from the real world of work, work, work.
 Easter is a time for reflection, celebrating afterlife and rebirth, and these recipes reflect exactly that.
 We can certainly celebrate our time here on this good earth with delicious produce and the wonderful meals to be made from them.
-We can then seek the afterlife with a fabulous snooze later.

 GLUTEN-FREE BROCCOLI BREAKFAST FRITTERS WITH FETTA AND HERBS

 Getting those 5 cups of vegetables into the daily diet can sometimes prove to be a little difficult especially when it comes to breakfast.
 These broccoli fritters are a fantastic idea and they are so tasty that you would hardly know that you are eating a mouthful of green health-boosting goodness.
 Serve these with your crispy bacon or like I did with avocado and sliced tomato.